scalacenter/platform/process/src/ornate/faq.md

 the stable version in Bintray, execute the `syncMavenCentral` task and introduce your credentials.

 Within two hours, you should see your artifact hitting the doors of Maven Central.

+#### Do I have to move my GitHub project into an independent organization?

+In principle, you don't.
+Your user will be added to the [Scala Platform GitHub organization](https://www.google.com/url?q=https%3A%2F%2Fgithub.com%2Fscalaplatform&sa=D&sntz=1&usg=AFQjCNFStwF1ZVQ_M25UWiiNvIcRTOIdUw), but your module can stay in your domain.
+The idea is that this rule, and others, will be discussed along with module maintainers when modules start to join the Platform.

+Whether or not you will need to move your module is a decision that will be taken by the whole Scala Community.

 #### I have my own infrastructure and community, what's the point of joining the Scala Platform?